ibm-cloud-docs/power-iaas/ordering-direct-link.md

 - **Ports** - If you have multiple Direct Link connections, you must choose different ports for each connection.
 Otherwise, you can choose a port that has the least number of connections.
 - **BGP peering subnet** - Select **Auto-select IP** for Power Systems Virtual Server to auto-select an IP address from range *169.254.0.0/16*, or manually enter addresses in a specific range to avoid conflict with an existing connection.
 - **BGP ASN** - You must enter 64999 as BGP ASN number for Direct Link Connect location unless a different ASN number is required as indicated in the table 3.
 For example, BGP ASN number for WDC04 location is 64995.
+For Direct Link Connect 2.0 10Gbps ports that are not GRE capable, you must use the BGP ASN number 64997.

 #### Add connection
 {: #add-connection-classicvp}